stoeps13/connections-doc/source/user/communities/t_com_manage_folders.md

 3. Select the checkbox for the folder that you want to move, then click **Move To**.
 4. Select the folder you'd like to move it into, then click **Move Here**.

+!!! note
-**Note:** Want an easier way?
+    Want an easier way?
 From the **Community Folders** tab, just click and drag the folder that you want to move to another folder.

 ## Adding a community-owned file to a folder {#section_yfr_y4v_f5b .section}